Wodorek/pythonchallenge_js/README.md

 ## General info

 A website containing solutions for the famous python challenge.
+8 solutions so far, with more coming in the next few days.

 Each solution contains a description of the problem, and the approach on how to solve it, and a code block, containing the code used to solve each puzzle.